 The Twinning Inter-service group is composed of representatives of relevant EU services and coordinated by the Twinning Coordination Team.
-Consultations of Twinning Interservice group members are usually conducted by e-mail, but actual meetings can be organised when necessary.
-The consultation process lasts indicatively two weeks.
+Consultations of Twinning Inter-service group members are usually conducted by e-mail, but actual meetings can be organised when necessary.
+The consultation process lasts indicatively 15 working days.